-Crime and blame Crimes & Incidents, posted by Resident, a resident of Another Palo Alto neighborhood, on Apr 23, 2008
+Original post made by Resident, Another Palo Alto neighborhood, on Apr 23, 2008

 Whereas I am sure that there is a great deal of good going on in EPA and not all residents are involved in crime, gangs, drug dealing, or the like, I know that I would not like to be stuck in EPA in a broken down car late at night on University Avenue in EPA.